hardhats/vista-install-docs/New/InitializeVistA.rst

    :align: center
    :alt: Broker Log-in

-Note: Because of the the `infamous XUSRB1.m problem <https://groups.google.com/forum/#!msg/hardhats/tmuguZ1GK7k/at_0i82n-zgJ>`_, you won't be able to log-on right now.
+Note: Because of the `infamous XUSRB1.m problem <https://groups.google.com/forum/#!msg/hardhats/tmuguZ1GK7k/at_0i82n-zgJ>`_, you won't be able to log-on right now.
 But you should be able to using CPRS.